The Limits of the Chart

 Translate fear into care: health checkups, sleep, safer driving, financial planning, honest relationships, and less delay around symptoms.

 Turn myth into maintenance.
 A frightening term should become a checklist, a conversation, a safety plan, a budgeting habit, a health appointment, or a gentler way to handle uncertainty.
-Start the note with "What care have I postponed?", then end with one adjustment this week around "How can mortality make life more honest rather than more fearful?".
+Start the note with one question from the list, then end with one adjustment for this week.

 Boundaries that keep the reading useful

-Any service that claims to calculate an exact death date is crossing a serious ethical line.
+Any service that claims to calculate a fixed lifespan cutoff is crossing a serious ethical line.
 Arcarix should frame this topic as care, not prediction.

 Fear is sticky, and websites can exploit that.
 Arcarix should not use old terms to trap users into dependency.
 The editorial duty is to make the reader more capable after reading, not more afraid.
-The final standard is the same: if "How can mortality make life more honest rather than more fearful?" cannot be answered in ordinary life, the reading has not yet become usable.
+The final standard is the same: if the question cannot be answered in ordinary life, the reading has not yet become usable.

 A grounded reading scene